shuchitajain/codforge_flutter_project/README.md

     Currently manual testing is performed via:

     * Scroll to bottom for pagination
-    * Turn off WiFi to trigger offline error state
+    * Turn off WiFi and restart the app (because data is cached for that session) to trigger offline error state
-    * Delete mock data response to trigger "No Data"
+    * Delete mock data response to trigger "No Data" (refer TODO)
     * Pull down to test refresh indicator

 ---